Gurubase/gurubase/src/gurubase-backend/GITHUB_INTEGRATION_INSTRUCTIONS.md

 ![Webhook](imgs/github-webhook.png)

-11. Keep Secret empty.
-(This can be added as a future todo)
+11. Fill the Webhook secret.
+Set this as `GITHUB_SECRET_KEY` as a backend env.
 12. Keep SSL verification enabled
 13. Under permissions, click "Repository permissions"
 14. Select "Read and write" for these: